 Christmas without you is hard.
-Such an array of emotions when everyone around you is celebrating.
-It’s a time for family but when you have a part of yourself in heaven you’re forever torn between here and there.
+A constant array of emotions are fighting internally as everyone around you is celebrating.
+Christmas is a time for family.
+So when a part of you is in heaven you’re forever torn between here and there.

 We’ve never been able to spend a Christmas with Poppy.
 We’ve never been able to open presents with her, visit Santa or see the magic and wonder in her eyes.

-Poppy was born sleeping on 20th October 2018 so our first Christmas without her everything was so very raw.
+Poppy was born sleeping on 20th October 2018.
+Our first Christmas without Poppy was emotionally so raw.
 If it hadn’t been for our other children I don’t think we would have put decorations up and most probably would have gone away.
 I can remember just going through the motions and everything just being a blur.
-I was there but my mind and heart was in a completely different place.
+I was there in body but my mind and heart was in a completely different place.

 To anyone who is spending their first Christmas without their baby be gentle on yourself.
 There is no right or wrong way to get through the festivities or to even grieve.
 You need to do whatever you feel is right for you.
 It’s ok to cry, to laugh, feel sad or to feel happy.
 Whatever emotion it is you are feeling it is fine.
 Just do what you need to do.
-Starting traditions can be special and .
+Starting traditions can be special and a way to always include your baby.
 Having decorations with your babies name on, hanging a stocking for them, writing a letter or just lighting a candle.

 Christmas has always been my favourite time of year, we even got married at Christmas.
 But since losing Poppy the magic and sparkle is not the same anymore.
 We are blessed to have Poppy’s sister and brothers to keep the fun and magic alive.
 They have, without question, incorporated her into all of our family traditions and they love to make her grave Christmassy.
 At the same time this breaks my heart that the only decorating we can do is at her grave.